Total Drama Presents: The Ridonculous Race: Production

-Production commenced on January 1, 2014 and concluded on October 30, 2015.
+Production took place from January 1, 2014 to October 30, 2015.
 It was announced that Alex Ganetakos was producing the show, Terry McGurrin was writing the screenplay, and that Chad Hicks was directing.
 The new host Don was revealed in a Fresh TV post in October 2014.
 It was confirmed that 26 episodes would be picked up for the show and that it would air sometime the same year.
 However, one of the producers, Alex Ganetakos, stated that many Ridonculous Race seasons are possible if the first season is successful.
-In June 2015, the entire first episode was leaked online, revealing all of the characters three months before Fresh TV could release their designs in their website.
+In June 2015, the entire first episode was leaked online, revealing all of the characters three months before Fresh TV could release their designs on their website.

 Casting

 Even though some of the characters from the main series do make appearances, the spin-off series has a predominantly new cast.
 In fact, there are only four characters returning from the original series, while the rest are brand new characters.
 Kristin Fairlie, the voice actor for the character Bridgette from the original series, was cast to voice one of the new contestants, Carrie.
 Scott McCord (voice of characters Owen and Trent in the original series) as well as Carter Hayden (voice of Noah in the original) were also revealed to be returning to the cast, and were seen in the recording studio together.
 It was later confirmed that the actors were indeed going to voice the characters Owen and Noah.
 It was eventually revealed that the first pair is to be the aforementioned character Carrie and her best friend Devin, who is played by Jeff Geddis.
 In February, the second pair was revealed: Stephanie and Ryan.
 The two are voiced by Nicki Burke of Dead Rising 2 and Joseph Motiki, from Rescue Heroes.
 In a new promotion by Cake Entertainment, Geoff was also revealed to be among the returning cast, teamed up with Brody, one of his friends from home.
 The father-son team of Dwayne and Dwayne Jr. was also revealed.

 In June, a pair of goths called Ennui and Crimson, and Mary and Ellody, two close friends who are dubbed the "Geniuses", were revealed with news that returning voice actors Carter Hayden and Emilie-Claire Barlow (voice of Courtney) from the original series would play them.
 A week later, the fourth pair to be released are Emma and Kitty, who are Asian sisters with opposite personalities, referred to as the "Sisters".
 A week later, another team was confirmed; Chet and Lorenzo, known as "the Stepbrothers".
 Next to be revealed are twins Mickey and Jay, called "the Adversity Twins", who are plagued with countless phobias, allergies, injuries, disorders, immunities, and ailments.
 The rest of the teams were all revealed shortly thereafter.